 Async Batch Processing Workflows

-The async batch layer operates strictly between raw document ingestion and downstream validation.
-Its scope is intentionally narrow: task decomposition, state tracking, resource allocation, and fault isolation.
-It does not perform OCR, schema extraction, or rate table lookups.
-Instead, it receives normalized payloads from the ingestion tier, groups them into discrete batches by carrier ID, document format, or submission timestamp, and serializes them into a distributed task queue.
-Worker processes pull chunks, execute format-specific routing, and pass structured payloads to the validation tier.
+The async batch layer operates strictly between document ingestion and rate validation.
+Its responsibilities are task decomposition, state tracking, resource allocation, and fault isolation.
+It deliberately does not perform OCR, schema extraction, or rate-table lookups.
+It receives normalized payloads from the ingestion tier, groups them into discrete batches by carrier ID, document format, or submission timestamp, serializes them onto a distributed task queue, and lets worker processes pull chunks, execute format-specific routing, and pass structured payloads forward.

 Batch Configuration & Chunking Schema